KWangMark/META-DATA/README.md

 	<br />
 2. Links to publications that cite or use the data:
  	<br />
-	The research is undergoing, the links will be published once the study is finished.
+	The research is undergoing, the related information will be posted once the study is finished.
 	<br />
 3. Links to other publicly accessible locations of the data:
 	<br />
-	The research is undergoing, the links and the related information will be published once the study is finished.
+	The research is undergoing, the related information will be posted once the study is finished.
 	<br />
 4. Links/relationships to ancillary data sets:
 	<br />
-	The research is undergoing, the links will include the ancillary data sets.
+	The research is undergoing, the related information will be posted once the study is finished.
 	<br />
 5. Was data derived from another source?
 	<br />